-Pilot Instructor
+C-17 Pilot Instructor

 About FlightSafety International

-FlightSafety International stands as the world's premier professional aviation training company and a leading supplier of flight simulators, visual systems, and displays to commercial, government, and military organizations.
-The company is dedicated to providing exceptional training for pilots, technicians, and other aviation professionals hailing from 167 countries and independent territories.
-FlightSafety operates the world's largest fleet of advanced full-flight simulators and offers award-winning maintenance training across its Learning Centers and training locations situated in the United States, Canada, France, and the United Kingdom.
+FlightSafety International is the world’s premier professional aviation training company and supplier of flight simulators, visual systems and displays to commercial, government and military organizations.
+The company provides training for pilots, technicians and other aviation professionals from 167 countries and independent territories.
+FlightSafety operates the world’s largest fleet of advanced full-flight simulators and award-winning maintenance training at Learning Centers and training locations in the United States, Canada, France and the United Kingdom.

-Tasks and Responsibilities
+Responsibilities

-Other Duties and Responsibilities
+Other Duties

 - Accomplishes Simulator Certification (SIMCERT)/Simulator Evaluation (SIMVAL) duties when assigned.